-- Candidates will present three cases from their Logbook during the course of the examination - Each case, randomly selected at a meeting just prior to the examination, will be presented to two Examiners - Each presentation should take approximately 15 minutes to allow time for discussion during a further 15 minutes - The candidate will be examined mainly by one Examiner with additional input from the second Examiner.
-Examiners will individually mark each case presentation without discussion - All presentations and discussions will be audio recorded for later reference if required and will be destroyed after six months - It is essential that candidates select six recent cases from their usual clinical setting to demonstrate their ability to use brief psychosexual therapy - Candidates may find it easier to demonstrate their skills by only including fresh cases in their logbook rather than ones already discussed in a seminar
+- candidates will present three cases from their Logbook during the course of the examination. - each case, randomly selected at a meeting just prior to the examination, will be presented to two Examiners. - each presentation should take approximately 15 minutes to allow time for discussion during a further 15 minutes. - the candidate will be examined mainly by one Examiner with additional input from the second Examiner.
+Examiners will individually mark each case presentation without discussion. - all presentations and discussions will be audio recorded for later reference.
+The recordings may be used for Examiner training unless you contact us to object to this. - it is essential that candidates select six recent cases from their usual clinical setting to demonstrate their ability to use brief psychosexual therapy. - candidates may find it easier to demonstrate their skills by only including fresh cases in their logbook rather than ones already discussed in a seminar.